Website Screenshot Design Patterns

 }

-The domain request above took less than a minute to process, take screenshots and upload over a 1,000 screenshots.
+The domain request above took less than a minute to process, capture, and upload over 1,000 screenshots.

 Scheduling is shown below: